TeamShinkansen/docs/index.md

 ####  First start
 When starting you will first see the software loading and restoring original games.
-The firt time you run the software you may see an "Important message" containing updates or information.
+The first time you run the software you may see an "Important message" containing updates or information.
 {% include image.html file="importantInfo.png"  alt="Jekyll" caption="Important message" %}

 Click "OK" and you will now be at the main screen.
 {% include image.html file="hakchiMain.png"  alt="Jekyll" caption="hakchi main screen" %}

-**You are note ready to install hakchi onto your mini**
+**You are now ready to install hakchi onto your mini**